 - (a) Current competence is more important than learning history.
-Relevant learning is valued, irrespective of where, when or how it occurred. - (b) Applicants must demonstrate competence (proven learning).

-- (c) The standards by which students are assessed for prior learning are determined by the relevant Faculty Board, approved by Senate and contained in the relevant Faculty Rules and Regulations. - (d) Each assessment of prior learning is individual based. - (e) RPL assessment is conducted by the lecturer responsible for that particular module or programme, or by the RPL Committee of the faculty if RPL affects the whole programme. - (f) A variety of assessment methods are used, which could include a formal assessment opportunity similar to the summative assessment opportunity that is required of students in a particular module and/or programme.
+Relevant learning is valued, irrespective of where, when or how it occurred. - (b) Applicants must demonstrate competence (proven learning). - (c) The standards by which students are assessed for prior learning are determined by the relevant Faculty Board, approved by Senate and contained in the relevant Faculty Rules and Regulations. - (d) Each assessment of prior learning is individual based. - (e) RPL assessment is conducted by the lecturer responsible for that particular module or programme, or by the RPL Committee of the faculty if RPL affects the whole programme.
+Such assessments must be done timeously, allowing sufficient time for University structured to consider submissions. - (f) A variety of assessment methods are used, which could include a formal assessment opportunity similar to the summative assessment opportunity that is required of students in a particular module and/or programme.